-7.2 Desert/Mountain Charter SELPA Policy and Procedure Chapter 14 Appendix B
+7.3 Desert/Mountain SELPA Policy and Procedure Chapter 25 Appendix B

-Jenae Holtz presented the updated D/M Charter SELPA Policy and Procedure Chapter 14 Appendix B Non-Exclusive List of Qualified Examiners.
-The rate sheet will also be updated with an increase in rate allowance that will be presented at a later meeting.
+Jenae Holtz will present the updated D/M SELPA Policy and Procedure Chapter 25 Appendix B Non-Exclusive List of Qualified Examiners.
+Jenae said the rate sheet will also be updated with an increase in rate allowance that will be presented at a later meeting.

-7.3 Revised 2021-22 D/M Charter SELPA Steering and Finance Committee Calendar of Meetings
+7.4 Revised 2021-22 D/M SELPA Steering and Finance Committee Calendar of Meetings

-Jenae Holtz presented the revised 2021-22 D/M Charter SELPA Steering and Finance Committee Calendar of Meetings.
+Jenae Holtz presented the revised 2021-22 D/M SELPA Steering and Finance Committee Calendar of Meetings.
 Jenae said the revision for the March 2022 meeting was due to a conflict with the Alternative Dispute Resolution Conference.

-7.4 Desert/Mountain Children's Center Client Services Reports and Updates
+7.5 Desert/Mountain Children's Center Client Services Reports and Updates

-Linda Llamas presented the Desert/Mountain Children's Center Client Services monthly reports.
+Guille Burgos presented the D/M Children's Center Client Services monthly reports.
+She asked to be contacted with any changes or questions.

-7.5 Professional Learning Summary
+7.6 Professional Learning Summary and Update

-Heidi Chavez presented the D/M Charter SELPA's Professional Learning Summary.
+Heidi Chavez presented the D/M SELPA's Professional Learning Summary and update.
+Heidi acknowledged the shortage of school staff and appreciates the number of participants.

-Heidi reminded the committee member of the Directors' Training scheduled for October 22, 2021, with a presentation by Atkinson, Andelson, Loya, Ruud, and Romo (AALRR).
+Heidi reminded the committee member of the Directors' Training scheduled at the end of this meeting with a presentation by Atkinson, Andelson, Loya, Ruud, and Romo (AALRR).

-Heidi also reported the next Community Advisory Committee (CAC) meeting is scheduled for Thursday, November 18, 2021, and will be virtual.
+Heidi reported the next Community Advisory Committee (CAC) meeting is scheduled to be held virtually on Thursday, November 18, 2021.
 The presentation is Best Practices for Supporting Learners with Autism in All Environments.
-Heidi continued the CAC Representative meeting starts at 5:00pm with the presentation starting at 5:30pm.
+Heidi continued the CAC Representative meeting starts at 5:00 pm with the presentation starting at 5:30 pm.
+She asked for families and staff to register for the meeting.

-7.6 Resolution Support Services Summary and Updates
+7.7 Resolution Support Services Summary